Springfield’s National Night Out honors Deputy Yates

 “Matt was huge in this community, he cared for Clark County and Springfield, he was involved in promoting the positive image of law enforcement and what better way to honor him,” said Springfield Police Capt.
 Allison Elliott.

 Law enforcement, fire, EMS and more honored Deputy Matthew Yates during National Night Out, an event Capt.
-Elliott said he would’ve been a huge part of.
-Vandalia police echoing Springfield, saying Deputy Yates wasn’t just a part of Clark County’s community but was invested in the Miami Valley.
+Elliott said he would’ve been a huge part of it.
+Vandalia police echoed Springfield, saying Deputy Yates wasn’t just a part of Clark County’s community but was invested in the Miami Valley.
 Vandalia’s Crime Prevention Officer Andrew Wehner hopes the National Night Out gives first responders a fighting chance to be seen as loving neighbors.

 “At the end of the day, we’re all human, under this uniform we are just the same as everyone else, we all have families,” said Officer Wehner.
 “This to me is a job but it’s also a part of my life and we want people to know that we are normal people and to connect with them, do the best we can, treat them like we’d like to be treated.”